jjvanzon/Circular-Language-Spec/spec/system-interfaces/system-objects.md

 ### Introduction

-This chapter tries to demonstrate internal workings of symbols in Encircle.
+This chapter tries to demonstrate internal workings of symbols in Circular.

-Encircle Language Spec's aim might be to show the *notation* of Encircle, but this chapter tries to look at the *internal* *workings* as if it were an actual program.
-In doing so, finer details of Encircle might start to show.
+Circular Language Spec's aim might be to show the *notation* of Circular, but this chapter tries to look at the *internal* *workings* as if it were an actual program.
+In doing so, finer details of Circular might start to show.
 Specifically, usages of the *system interface* notation might come to light.

 This hypothetical implementation supposes, that systems might be composed of *system objects*.
 System objects might be *actual* objects that systems might be running on.